Ruy López de Villalobos

 Ruy López de Villalobos ([ruj ˈlopeθ ðe βiʝaˈloβos]; c.
-1500 – 23 April 1546) was a Spanish explorer who led a failed attempt to colonize the Philippines in 1543, attempting to assert Spanish control there under the terms of the treaties of Tordesillas and Zaragoza.
-Unable to feed his men through barter, raiding, or farming and unable to request resupply from Mexico due to poor knowledge of the Pacific's winds and currents, López de Villalobos abandoned his mission and fled to the Portuguese-held Moluccas, where he died in prison.
-He is chiefly remembered for some sources crediting him with naming Leyte the "Philippine Island" in honor of the Spanish crown prince Philip (later King Philip II).
+1500 – 23 April 1546) was a Spanish explorer who led a failed attempt to colonize the Philippines in 1544, attempting to assert Spanish control there under the terms of the treaties of Tordesillas and Zaragoza.
+Unable to feed his men through barter, raiding, or farming and unable to request resupply from New Spain due to poor knowledge of the Pacific's winds and currents, Villalobos abandoned his mission and fled to the Portuguese-held Moluccas, where he died in prison.
+He is chiefly remembered for some sources crediting him with naming Leyte and Samar "Las Islas Filipinas" in 1543 in honor of the Spanish crown prince Philip (later King Philip II).
 The name was later extended across the entire Philippine Archipelago and its nation.
 (Other sources credit the name to one of his captains, Bernardo de la Torre.)

+Background

+Ruy López de Villalobos was born in Málaga, Spain sometime between 1505 and 1510.
+He was a member of a distinguished family and his father was a close associate of the king, Ferdinand II of Aragon.
+He was well educated and may have studied law.
+At some point he became an experienced sailor and Pedro de Alvarado referred to him as "a very expert and practical gentleman in things of the sea."

-Philippine Expedition
+Philippine expedition

-López de Villalobos was commissioned in 1541 by Antonio de Mendoza, the viceroy of New Spain and first colonial administrator in the New World, to send an expedition to the Philippines, then known to the Spanish as the "Islands of the West" (Islas del Poniente).
+Villalobos was commissioned in 1541 by Antonio de Mendoza, the viceroy of New Spain and first colonial administrator in the New World, to send an expedition to the Philippines, then known to the Spanish as the "Islands of the West" (Islas del Poniente).
 They lay at the far western frontier of the division of the world between Spain and Portugal established by the treaties of Tordesillas and Zaragoza—in fact they lay over the line within the Portuguese area—and there was a need to establish a larger Spanish presence there as a base for trade with the Spice Islands and China.
 If possible, the goal was to extend Spanish control over the Moluccas in the Portuguese East Indies.
-López de Villalobos was chosen for the command because he was related to De Mendoza by marriage.
+Villalobos was chosen for the command because he was related to De Mendoza by marriage.